sirjanashrestha/sirjanashrestha.github.io/_posts/2024-03-10-kick-punch-detection.md

 GitHub repository: https://github.com/sirjanashrestha/kick-and-punch-detection

-### Introduction
-The MMA industry is undergoing rapid expansion, marked by a global upsurge in viewership and engagement.
-However, in contrast to other sports, the sports analytics domain within MMA remains nascent, presenting a promising avenue for pioneering solutions.
-Performance analysis in MMA is intricate, owing to the diverse spectrum of skills involved, often reliant on human expertise.
-Recognizing this void, we propose an innovative concept: an advanced classifier app engineered to precisely discern and categorize kicks and punches using video and image processing.
-This app stands to be a transformative tool for MMA contests.

-Moreover, this app promises manifold advantages to coaches, referees, and the data driven realm of player statistics.
-Coaches could harness real-time insights to tailor training regimens, pinpoint strengths, and mitigate weaknesses, ushering in elevated athlete preparation.
-Referees, grappling with split-second decisions, would gain an unprecedented aid in judging fight dynamics accurately, ensuring fair outcomes.
-The app's ability to generate comprehensive player statistics fuels data-driven performance evaluation, facilitating informed strategy development and insightful post-fight assessments.
-As MMA continues its ascent, this app emerges as a game-changer, and reshaping the landscape of sports analytics.

 ### Data

-We curated a custom dataset from the ground up, immersing ourselves in MMA videos on YouTube and meticulously capturing screenshots.
-Complementing this, we embarked on a quest for diverse fight images from across the internet.
-This comprehensive dataset encompasses four distinct classes: "kick," "kicknt" (no touch), "punch," and "punchnt" (no touch).
+We curated a custom dataset from the ground up, immersing ourselves in MMA videos on YouTube capturing screenshots.This comprehensive dataset encompasses four distinct classes: "kick," "kicknt" (no touch), "punch," and "punchnt" (no touch).

-To expedite the image classification process and optimize dataset division, we harnessed the power of the Roboflow tool.
-Its capabilities proved instrumental, delivering an exceedingly efficient and user-intuitive solution.
-The utilization of Roboflow empowered us to systematically arrange, annotate, and categorize the images, rendering it a valuable asset and aiding our project's success.
+To expedite the image classification process and optimize dataset division, we used Roboflow tool which helped us to systematically arrange, annotate, and categorize the images.

 Tha dataset can be downloaded from: https://universe.roboflow.com/georgebrown/punch-and-kick-detection-group